RockyNiu/ToDo/MTM/README.md

 - Send task by SMS Message
 - Send task by email
 - Send push notification from server
+- Receive text shared from other apps, such as browser

 ## Example App